 TelemetryTV deploys on a huge range of available hardware.
-From Windows PC to ChromeOS devices, so you can choose based on your organizational experience, capabilities, and needs.
+From Windows PC to Android and ChromeOS devices, you can choose based on your organizational experience, capabilities, and needs.

 Media boxes are the original type of player built for digital signage.
-Usually about 5X7” in size they typically run a variety of operating systems such as Windows, Chrome and OS.
+Usually about 5X7” in size they typically run a variety of operating systems such as Windows, Chrome and Android.

-The CTL Chromebox CBX1 is the most flexible Chromebox on the market while providing a cost effective deployment.
+CTL Chromebox CBX2 - One of the most flexible Chromeboxes on the market, while providing for a cost effective deployment.
 This is generally the best device to deploy TelemetryTV with the ChromeOS platform.
 Supports dual 4k displays.

 Media sticks are typically the most inexpensive way to deploy but they have performance and storage limitations, along with less output ports.
 Stick media players are not usually considered enterprise grade solutions: most are made of plastic and won’t be as durable in a commercial environment.